 Otago University-The same requirements as Medicine, a B average is required in the first years papers.
-To access this course at Auckland University Applicants must complete Year 1 of a BSc degree (Biomedical Science) or Year 1 of the BHSc.
+To access this course at Auckland University applicants must complete an appropriate first year programme including the prescribed BPharm Part I courses (or equivalent), or have completed another degree approved by the Faculty of Medical and Health Sciences.
 Biology, Chemistry and least 1 English rich subject are strongly recommended.
 Physics and Mathematics (MAC and/or SAP) are also useful.